kkinnebrew/clementine/docs/Getting Started.md

 Now that we have our views organized, we need to discuss interactivity.
 How do we make our views interactive with Javascript without creating spaghetti code.

 It is clear that the *search-field* will need to filter the *contacts-list* when the enter key is pressed.
 The *contacts-list* will need to tell the *contact-detail* pane to display a specific contact when it's selected from the list.

-These are fairly simple interactions, however it is quite easy to write coupled code as the complexity of single page apps such as this expand.
+These are fairly simple interactions, however it is quite easy to write messy, coupled code as the complexity of single page apps such as this expand.
+Particularly when nested callbacks get out of control or when there is no longer a transparent way to see how events are being bound and unbound, its easy to leak memory, create bugs, and altogether write unmaintainable code.
 This is where we begin to involve **View Controllers**.

-### Step 2: View Controllers
+### Step 2: Taming Code with Controllers

-For every view (a data-control element) there needs to be an associated view controller.
-We created five different views in our HTML for the prior example, let's now make their associated controllers.

-The idea of a hierarchy of view controllers is that they match one-to-one with the structure of the DOM.
-Just as we saw the hierarchy of the views we built:

-- contacts-app
-   - contacts-search-list
-      - search-field
-      - contacts-list
-- contact-detail

-their associated controllers should follow the same pattern.
-How do we do this?
-We build five associated controllers to match these views:
+OrangeUI's *View Controller* class acts as both a helper in the lifecycle of each of your applications views, and as a scaffold to enforce coding best practices.
+Those `data-control` attributes we added earlier, each of those corresponds to a view controller.
+We've managed to logically separate our views, now we're logically separating our interaction logic as well.

+Let's take a look at the five different views we created in the previous step, and now make their associated controllers.
+Just as we traced out the hierarchy of our views within the DOM, we do the same for our controllers.
+In fact, when our application is initialized, a tree of view controllers instances is built to exactly match that of our DOM view hierarchy.
+The five associated view controllers would be initialized as follows,

 - ContactsAppController
    - ContactsSearchListController